 Editors' note: This review was originally published March 6, 2013.
 It has been updated to account for recent software updates and its Editors' Choice award has been reaffirmed.

 User interface: Fully redesigned

-The biggest change with the Roku 3 is the new interface.
+The Roku 3 was the company's first streamer to feature its updated interface.
 The first thing you'll notice is that you can see nine channels at once -- compared with just five on the old interface -- and even more once you navigate further into the menus.
 The new layout also reveals three more channels with every click, which lets you zip through all your channels in a fraction of the time it used to take.

 There are other little design touches that add to the feeling of polish, such as a small check mark indicating a channel is installed, and smooth, animated transitions between menus.
 Overall, the new look seems better in just about every way, and for the first time it's on par with the Apple TV's interface.

 Roku boxes have tended to look "fine," but the Roku 3 is the first one I'd say looks good.
 Compared to older Roku boxes, it has a more striking look with a glossier finish and nicely rounded edges.

 Roku also purposefully added weight to the Roku 3, which comes in at 5 ounces -- a little heavier than the 3-ounce Roku 2 XS.
 That extra heft gives the perception of higher build quality, but it also has the real-world benefit of keeping the Roku 3 planted -- even with heavy HDMI cables hanging off the back.
 There's also additional nonskid rubber on the bottom to help keep the box from sliding on a tabletop.

 It all adds up to a much nicer Roku box, although its plasticky cabinet keeps it from being in the same league as the Apple TV.
 Personally, I don't think it matters much for a puck that sits under your TV.